 3. Train Your Dog to Jump in After the Toy

-Once your dog is comfortable in the water and has mastered fetching and retrieving a toy while in the water, you can then move on to training them to jump off the dock after the toy.
+Once your dog is comfortable in the water and has mastered fetching and retrieving a toy while in the water, you can then move on to training them to jump off the dock after the flying disc, frisbee, ball, or other toy.

 During these training sessions, you are teaching your dog how to take off from the dock, jump off, and track the toy in the water.
 At the same time, you are practicing and learning to time your throws correctly and how to place the toy to bring out the best jumps in your dog.